Hösbach: Transport

 View from Mühlstraße to east above the overhead noise barrier of Bundesautobahn 3; the mountain at the horizon is called "Bischlingsberg" (Sailauf, 375 m).

 Besides its location right next to the major highway A3 (which between Goldbach and Hösbach has been hidden under a Noise barrier to reduce noise pollution), Hösbach is also located on the Bundesstrasse 26.
 Moreover, the municipal territory is also crossed by the Main–Spessart railway with a station at Hösbach-Bahnhof.

 Education

-Hösbach is seat of the school centre of the Aschaffenburg district, which comprises the following, nearby schools:
+Hösbach is a seat of the school centre of the Aschaffenburg district, which comprises the following, nearby schools: